Traffic Safety Laws in Georgia

 Wearing a helmet is mandatory in Georgia.

 - All riders under 16 years old must wear a helmet.

 - When transporting children 1 year old and under, you must securely seat them in a child passenger bicycle seat, or a bicycle trailer, or an infant sling.

 - When riding at night, your bike must be equipped with a white light that's visible from 300 feet away.

 - You cannot carry any package that prevents you from having at least 1 hand on the handlebars.

-All drivers under 18 years old years old are banned from cell phone use.
+All drivers under 18 years old years old are banned from using a wireless communication device or stand-alone electronic device, even with a hands-free device.

-School bus drivers cannot use a cell phone while loading and unloading passengers, nor while the bus is in motion.
+School bus drivers cannot use an electronic device while loading and unloading passengers, nor while the bus is in motion.

 All drivers, regardless of age, are banned from texting while behind the wheel.
 Sending messages while behind the wheel is primary law violation.
 This means that law enforcement can pull you over if you are texting and driving.